msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Change effect to the following:
     > After activating this system, you become Slowed and release a Burst 1 swarm.
 Characters of your choice that start their turn in the area or enter it on their turn must succeed on a Systems save or take 3 kinetic AP.
 As a quick action on subsequent turns, you may increase the size of the Burst by 1 (to a maximum of Burst 3).
     >
-    > This effect lasts until you overheat or end it as a quick action.
+    > This effect lasts until you overheat or end it as a protocol.
   * Swarm Body is capable of nutty amounts of damage... but comes with an incredibly steep cost of standing still.
 On an objective-oriented game like Lancer, on a license that belongs to a Melee Striker, this is a rough deal.
 So, I let Swarm Body gain AP and persist after movement but gradually amp up in size with action investment, while curtailing the potentially huge damage potential of the original.

 #### Nanocomposite Adaptation